-When Kansas passed its Woman’s Right to Know Act in 1997, it did so to ensure that expectant mothers are informed about the risks of abortion.
 But abortion businesses are now trying to keep women in Kansas from being informed about abortion.
 These businesses are putting their own profits ahead of women’s safety.

-ADF attorneys are serving as co-counsel alongside Kansas Attorney General Kris Kobach to defend the Kansas Woman’s Right to Know Act against challenges from two abortion businesses and one individual abortion provider.
+ADF attorneys are serving as co-counsel alongside Kansas Attorney General Kris Kobach to defend the Kansas Woman’s Right to Know Act against challenges from two abortion businesses and an individual abortion provider.
 Since Attorney General Kobach represents the voters in the state, he has a duty to defend the laws that these voters have enacted through their elected officials.

-Kansas law protects women
+Kansas laws protect women

 The Kansas Woman’s Right to Know Act protects women in three key ways: